In most cases, ovarian cysts disappear in a few months without the need for treatment.

 In most cases, a policy of "watchful waiting" is recommended.

-This means you won't receive immediate treatment, but you may have an ultrasound scan a few weeks or months later to check if the cyst has gone.
+This means you will not receive immediate treatment, but you may have an ultrasound scan a few weeks or months later to check if the cyst has gone.

-Women who have been through the menopause may be advised to have ultrasound scans and blood tests every four months for a year, as they have a slightly higher risk of ovarian cancer.
+If you have been through the menopause you may be advised to have ultrasound scans and blood tests every 4 months for a year, as you will have a slightly higher risk of ovarian cancer.

-If the scans show that the cyst has disappeared, further tests and treatment aren't usually necessary.
+If the scans show that the cyst has disappeared, further tests and treatment are not usually necessary.
 Surgery may be recommended if the cyst is still there.